 - Check your audio settings and adjust the microphone sensitivity to minimize background noise and echo.

-- Conduct regular system checks to identify and resolve any software or hardware issues that may be causing echo.
-By staying proactive and vigilant, you can ensure a consistently excellent audio experience and avoid the frustration of future echo problems.
+By staying proactive and making sure you understand these preventive measures, you can ensure a consistently excellent audio experience and avoid the frustration of future echo problems.

 Speaker maintenance